 By Dr. Erin Kardel, NeuroScience

 Everyone has their ups and downs, but real depression is different from normal sadness or “blues.”
-Children who are depressed cannot merely “pull themselves together” or “snap out of it” because if it were really that easy, then they probably would.
-Depression can be caused by any combination of factors including a genetic predisposition, life events, loss, or biochemical changes.
-During adolescence, in particular, spotting depression can be challenging for parents because of the tendency to determine that behavior is normal moodiness associated with development.
+Children who are depressed cannot merely “pull themselves together” or “snap out of it” because if it were really that easy, they probably would.
+Various factors, including a genetic predisposition, life events, loss, or biochemical changes, can cause depression.
+During adolescence, spotting depression can be challenging for parents because of the tendency to determine that behavior is normal moodiness associated with development.

 It is important to understand what depression looks like since symptoms such as negative thinking can lead to decreased self-esteem, trouble in relationships, low grades, and potentially more serious concerns.
-Many can still function with depression, but that does not mean that they are not suffering internally which is why it important to get them the help if it is needed.
+Many can still function with depression, but that does not mean they are not suffering internally, so getting them help is important.

-Symptoms vary in children and teenagers and individuals display different symptoms at different times but there are common signs to be aware of to assess if something more serious is going on.
+Symptoms vary in children and teenagers, and individuals display different symptoms at different times.
+Still, there are common signs to be aware of to assess if something more serious is happening.
 Generally, there are emotional (i.e., sadness), cognitive (i.e., concentration), physical (i.e., lethargic), and behavioral signs of depression (i.e., isolation).
-Any of these signs can occur in those who are not depressed, but when seen together, nearly every day, they are red flags.
+Any of these signs can occur in those who are not depressed, but when seen together nearly every day, they are red flags.

-• Persistent feelings of sadness which last for a period of at least 2 weeks
+• Persistent feelings of sadness which last for at least two weeks

 • Feeling hopeless and helpless about the future